BalajiKs171095/mbcrump.github.io/_posts/2017-03-08-part11-aspnetcore.md

 ## .NET Core Target Framework from the Command Line

-We can now run `dotnet new console -f netcoreapp1.0` command to specify the .NET Core 1.0 Framework.
-We can also use `dotnet new console -f netcoreapp1.1` for a 1.1 app.
+We can now run `dotnet new console -f netcoreapp1.0` command to specify a .NET Core Console app that uses the 1.0 Framework.
+We can also use `dotnet new console -f netcoreapp1.1` for a .NET Core 1.1 app.

-If we take the 1.0 option and open it in Visual Studio 2017 then we will see the target framework is now 1.0.

 ## Create a Solution File from the Command Line